Regina Brooks, and the staff of Serendipity Literary Agency, are not only

 From studying literature, to teaching, to practicing law, Nadeen’s experience has sharpened her ability to see the potential for your project from many angles, be it fresh storytelling or the potential for marketing reach.
 Her advocacy skills translate well into agenting.
 Once she’s on your side, watch out!

 When she’s not agenting, she is developing and coordinating events for numerous organizations including Delta Sigma Theta, Girl Scouts, or her school’s alumni organization.
 Nadeen is a native Wilmington, DE, and has been a New Yorker since 2001.

 Hailing from Detroit, Chelcee began her publishing career after moving to New York and receiving her M.S. in Print and Digital media with an emphasis in book and digital publishing at New York University.
 Chelcee has studied under senior editors and VPs from Penguin, Simon & Schuster, Rodale and many other top publishing houses and media companies.

-Before coming to Serendipity, Chelcee worked for New York Times writer and best selling author Bill Rhoden where she was instrumental in managing his author and media engagements.
-With experience in book buying as the assistant manager for an Uptown bookstore, Chelcee is keen to understanding what readers desire to see on shelves (or Ipads, Nooks, Kindles and smartphones).
+Before coming to Serendipity, Chelcee worked for New York Times writer and bestselling author Bill Rhoden, where she was instrumental in managing his author and media engagements.
+With experience in book buying as the assistant manager for an Uptown bookstore, Chelcee is keen to understand what readers desire to see on shelves (or iPads, Nooks, Kindles and smartphones).